Cignature

-Cignature (Korean: 시그니처; commonly stylized in all lowercase) is a South Korean girl group composed of Chaesol, Jeewon, Seline, Chloe, Belle, Semi and Dohee.
+Cignature (Korean: 시그니처; commonly stylized in all lowercase) was a South Korean girl group composed of Chaesol, Jeewon, Seline, Chloe, Belle, Semi, and Dohee.
 Formed by C9 Entertainment and managed under their exclusive girl group sub-label J9 Entertainment, the group made their debut on February 4, 2020, with their debut single "Nun Nu Nan Na".
+The group officially disbanded on December 3, 2024.

 History

-2019: Pre-debut and introduced
+2019: Pre-debut and introduction

-Chaesol, Jeewon (formerly known as Jiwon), Ye Ah (formerly known as Haeun), Sunn (formerly known as Viva) and Belle (formerly known as Lucky) were members of Good Day under C9 Entertainment, which debuted on August 30, 2017.
-Chaesol, Jeewon, Sunn and Belle had taken part in KBS2 reality television series The Unit.
+Chaesol, Jeewon (formerly known as Jiwon), Ye Ah (formerly known as Haeun), Sunn (formerly known as Viva), and Belle (formerly known as Lucky) were debuted on August 30, 2017, as members of C9 Entertainment first girl group Good Day.
+In October 2017, members Chaesol, Jeewon, Sunn, and Belle had competed in KBS2 reality television series The Unit.
+However, all of them were eliminated and failed to become a member of the winning project girl group Uni.T.

-On November 11, 2019, C9 Entertainment confirmed the launching of future girl group temporarily named C9 Girlz, with Jeewon being named the first member of the future girl group, confirming Good Day's disbandment.
+On November 11, 2019, C9 Entertainment launching their upcoming girl group temporarily named C9 Girlz, with Good Day's Jeewon being announced as the first member of the group and later confirming Good Day's disbandment.
 Subsequently, from November 12 to 17, the remaining members were introduced in the order: Semi, Chaesol, Sunn, Belle, Ye Ah, and Seline.

-2020–2021: Debut and early days
+2020–2023: Debut with Listen and Speak, Dear Diary Moment, My Little Aurora and Us in the Summer

 On January 14, the group's name was revealed to be Cignature.
-On February 4, the group released their debut lead single A "Nun Nu Nan Na", while the song's full music video was released one day earlier, on February 3.Following their debut lead single B "Assa" was released on April 7.
-Its full music video was released on April 6, one day before the song's release date.The group released their first EP, Listen and Speak was released on September 22,with "Arisong" as the lead single.
+On February 4, the group released their debut lead single A "Nun Nu Nan Na", while the song's full music video was released one day earlier, on February 3.
+Following their debut lead single B "Assa" was released on April 7.
+Its full music video was released on April 6, one day before the song's release date.
+The group released their first EP, Listen and Speak was released on September 22, with "Arisong" as the lead single.
 The EP also including their previous debut singles.
-The promotion of the EP featured a schoolgirl concept, and Whosfan, a fan-focused platform, held a promotional event for them.The EP received positive reviews, with the reviews from several news reporters describing it as refreshing, youthful, and having a unique expression method.
+The promotion of the EP featured a schoolgirl concept, and Whosfan, a fan-focused platform, held a promotional event for them.
+The EP received positive reviews, with the reviews from several news reporters describing it as refreshing, youthful, and having a unique expression method.
 On September 23, the demand for the EP exceeded demand forecast calculated by J9 Entertainment, and the first batch sold out.
 The music video for "Arisong" has reached 3 million views within two days of its release.
 Listen and Speak reached no. 21 on the Gaon Album Chart.

-On April 27, 2021, J9 Entertainment announced that Ye Ah and Sunn had left the group and terminated their contracts with the agency due to undisclosed reasons.

-On June 14, J9 Entertainment announced that two new members, Chloe and Dohee, had been added to the group.

-On November 30, the group released their second EP, Dear Diary Moment, with the lead single "Boyfriend".